 So today I want to share the things that have helped me personally have an easier c-section recovery.
-Like with birth, what you need is going to be different from what I needed.
+Like with birth, what you need is going to be different from what I needed – but I can still share how to recover from a c section quickly based on my experiences.
 Just like who you are as a mom is individual and just like your children have varying needs.
 (Also see, “13 Things No One Tells You About Having a C-Section.)

 Still, you can always learn from other women.
+Again, your c section recovery time might be different.
 Being prepared and having a “heads up” when it’s your first time doing anything is helpful.
 So today I’m going to give you a few ideas for things that might make for easier c-section recovery for you.
-If I can help you go into this new-mom thing with confidence, then I’ve succeeded. 🙂
+If I can help you go into this new-mom thing and learn what to expect with confidence, then I’ve succeeded. 🙂

 7 Things to Have on Hand for Easier C-Section Recovery

 Before my c-section, I splurged on a highly-rated postpartum girdle from Bellefit.
 This was before I knew I would end up with a cesarean, but boy am I glad I had this thing on hand.

 I was initially worried about getting my “body back” after pregnancy, but having a c-section changed that somewhat.
 My paranoid, irrational, and hormonal inner voice thought my guts were going to fall out of my incision.
 So the girdle really came in handy keeping it all in.

 But in reality, using the girdle helped a few different things.
 It helped:

 - fix my posture

 - focus on engaging my core again

 I kept the girdle that I bought and I’m so glad I’ll have it this time around!